- Reduces Stress:

 - Improves self-confidence:

 Hop on the treadmill to look (and more importantly, feel) a million bucks.
-While improving your mood and your appearance, physical fitness will also boost self-esteem and improve positive self-image.
+While improving your mood and your appearance, physical fitness will also boost self-esteem and improve your positive self-image.

 - Prevents cognitive decline: